oliviergauthier/gradle-appcenter-plugin/README.md

 - `APPCENTER_SYMBOLS` : Comma separated list of symbols file to upload

 ## Timeouts
-By default plugin set timeouts to 60 seconds.
+By default, plugin set timeouts to 60 seconds.
 You can override them with the following properties :
 - http.timeout.connect
 - http.timeout.read
 - http.timeout.write